Learn the ins and out of negotiating with your wedding photographer – from a wedding photographer who’s seen it all!

 Let’s be clear: not all wedding couples will have much to bring to the negotiations, except that they can be prepared to expect less.
 This is a good starting place to get your head into when you begin negotiating your pricing.

 The way that a wedding photographer makes their living is through the money you, their clients, pay them.
-They have worked out that price in exactly the same way as another other service business has set their pricing.
+They have worked out that price in exactly the same way that any other local service business has set their pricing.

 When you ask a wedding photographer to work the same job for less money, you’re asking them to accept a pay cut.
 Understandably, this can rub photographers up the wrong way.
-If you were paid by the hour and your boss said ‘hey, I’m going to cut your pay this week, but I still want you to work the same hours’, that would not be fair either.
+If you were paid by the hour and your boss said ‘hey, I’m going to cut your pay this week, but I still want you to do the very best work you can, like you always do’, that would not be fair either.

 Why do people pick photographers as the wedding vendor to haggle with?